 The US Navy Still Hasn’t Formally Decided to Add Hellfires to Its Littoral Combat Ships

-It's unlikely that the service won't push ahead with the upgrades, but the weapons still reflect the watering down of the ships' capabilities.
+It’s likely that the service will push ahead with the upgrades, but the weapons still reflect the watering down of the ships’ intended capabilities.

 In February 2018, the Navy gave members of Congress these details in an update on the SSMM’s progress, Seapower magazine reported.
 The service has been working to integrate Hellfire into the module, which is part of the larger Surface Warfare Mission Package for both Freedom- and Independence-class LCS, since 2014.
 The full package also includes a pair of 30mm Bushmaster II cannons and the ability to launch an MH-60R Sea Hawk helicopter, two MQ-8 Fire Scout drones, and a pair of small Rigid Hull Inflatable Boats, or RHIBs.

 The Hellfire component “is currently in testing and exceeding requirements,” the report said, according to Seapower.
 “To date, the SSMM has achieved an 83 percent successful engagement rate.”

 As of the date of the report to lawmakers, there had been 24 test launchers as part of developmental testing.
 The Navy said that four of those failed due to unspecified software problems, but it is not clear whether that refers to the SSMM’s fire control systems or the software internal to the AGM-114L.
 Regardless, the Navy said it had successfully fixed those issues.